Liu Zhao the Emperor He of Han — Turning Point Monarch of the Han Dynasty

 Liu Zhao (79 — 106), respected as Emperor He of Han, was a very controversial monarch of the Eastern Han Dynasty (25 — 220).

-He was an excellent emperor with splendid accomplishments that led his empire to reach another peak but also was the one who left a huge potential peril that caused the prosperous empire to collapse gradually in the next century.
+He was an excellent emperor with splendid accomplishments that made his empire reach another peak.
+Still, he also was the one who left a substantial potential peril that caused the prosperous empire to collapse gradually in the next century.

 Filigree Gold Dragon of the Eastern Han Dynasty Decorated with Gems — Dingzhou Museum (Photo by Dongmaiying)

 A Child Emperor Under Control of His Adoptive Mother